 Grievance Concerning Program or Procedure

-- If there is a grievance over the program or procedure, direct contact with the teacher or LS Director should be made.
+- If there is a grievance over the program or procedure, direct contact with the teacher or Lower School director should be made.
 The complaint should be made either verbally or in writing.

 - If the individual making the complaint feels that it is being ignored or if the matter is of a serious nature, the complaint should be made to the LS Director.
-Depending on the nature of the complaint, the LS Director will either handle it personally or refer it to the Head of School.
-It is the responsibility of the LS Director to see to it that the grievance is handled properly and expeditiously.
+Depending on the nature of the complaint, the Lower School director will either handle it personally or refer it to the Head of School.
+It is the responsibility of the Lower School director to see to it that the grievance is handled properly and expeditiously.

 Grievance over a Teacher of Staff Member